circleci/circleci-docs/jekyll/_cci2/orb-author-faq.md

 * Question: How do I protect a user's API tokens and other sensitive information?

-* Answer: Utilize the "env_var_name" parameter type for the API key parameter.
-This parameter type will only accept POSIX valid environment variable name strings as valid.
+* Answer: Utilize the `env_var_name` parameter type for the API key parameter.
+This parameter type will only accept valid POSIX  environment variable name strings as valid input.
 In the parameter description it is best to mention to the user to add this environment variable.

 Read more:
 * [Environment Variable Name]({{site.baseurl}}/2.0/reusing-config/#environment-variable-name)